 Saying goodbye to Peter and Michaela, we headed directly out of the city.
 We stopped at a finca (farm) named El Manantial, about an hour from Cartagena.
 There we experienced both good and bad.

 The good was that the farm was a haven.
 It had a beautiful shaded camp spot overlooking the Pacific and at night we could see the lights of Cartagena in the distance.
 There was a banana grove, an orange tree and lots of other shade trees and palms.

 The domestic animals included a flock of African sheep who came by to inspect our stuff, a very pink pig, a braying burro, five dogs and a gorgeous Macaw sporting brilliant blue and yellow plumage.

 Guaca, as he was named, could screech and whistle like a trooper.
 He would shout and talk in earnest, until I showed up with a camera to video, and then he would not make a sound.

-Farm owner, Graham, retired from the British consulate in Columbia, is a wealth of knowledge about the country and how it has changed from the violence of the drug cartel days to a relatively safe country today.
+Farm owner, Graham, retired from the British consulate, is a wealth of knowledge about the country and how it has changed from the violence of the drug cartel days to a relatively safe country today.
 He relayed stories of creating the farm or of rescuing travelling Brits from his consulate days.
 We enjoyed every conversation with him.

 The bad was that on the way to the campsite the van suddenly lost power.
 Bob had to coax it the last few miles of gravel road, and up the long driveway.
 The fuel pump was hooped.
 Bob was thinking tow truck, hoist, mega bucks.
 But Graham called a mechanic, Luis, on our behalf, and right at the camp spot he dropped the tank and replaced the pump over two days.
 In scorching heat plus he had to motorcycle into Cartagena to get parts.
 Graham very kindly assisted us with all the steps in dealing with the mechanic.
 We can’t thank him enough.